4th of July , Pathmark, Cross Bronx Expressway, AJ SCHMITT AND SONS.

 He drove on and made his delivery.
 I arrived and we started to repack the truck.
 Remember this was in a commercial area, and we're doing this work on the side of the road.
 We got it completed and drove back to Melville.

 We can all blame my brother for making a grievous driving error, but remember this was a 16 year old kid, driving a fully loaded produce flatbed truck.
-Not many 16 year olds could find their way to NJ in a car, without the worry of a produce truck.
+Not many 16 year olds could find their way to NJ in a car, but the additional worry of a loaded produce truck.

-I look at it again, as my father , my uncles trusting us with far too much responsibility at a very young age without the proper training.
+I look at it again, as my father , my uncles trusting us with responsibilities beyond our youthful ages.
+We weren't babied on the farm, learn by fire.
 In both instances, no one was hurt, no equipment was damaged, but there was loss of some produce resulting in financial loss.

 I think both my brother and I learned valuable driving lessons from those incidents.
-My grandfather, AJ SCHMITT born in 19ought2, always added a bit of levity to these events, " Where did you get your licence from ?
+My grandfather, Anthony Schmitt Sr. who was born in 19ought2, always added a bit of levity to these events, " Where did you get your licence from ?
 Sears & Roebuck ?...ha ha..

 Grandpa at age 64, cutting escarole with his sons. ,❤️❤️